Flood Fill Algorithm

 Solution approach using stack (Iterative backtracking)

-The flood fill algorithm using DFS, as shown above, is tail recursive.
-This means that the recursive calls are the last instruction in the algorithm, thus it can be easily implemented iteratively by using the stack data structure.
+The above idea of flood fill algorithm using DFS is tail recursive i.e. the recursive calls are the last instruction in the algorithm.
+So we can easily implement it iteratively using the stack.

 vector<vector<int>> floodFill(vector<vector<int>>& image,